Atrocities in the Congo Free State: Historiography and the term "genocide"

 Historians have argued that comparisons drawn in the press by some between the death toll of the Free State atrocities and the Holocaust during World War II have been responsible for creating undue confusion over the issue of terminology.
 In one incident, the Japanese newspaper Yomiuri Shimbun used the word "genocide" in the title of a 2005 article by Hochschild.
 Hochschild himself criticised the title as "misleading" and stated that it had been chosen "without my knowledge".
 Similar criticism was echoed by historian Jean-Luc Vellut.

 Allegations of genocide in the Free State have become common over time.
-Political scientist Martin Ewans wrote, "Leopold's African regime became a byword for exploitation and genocide."
+Martin Ewans wrote, "Leopold's African regime became a byword for exploitation and genocide."
 According to historian Timothy J. Stapleton, "Those who easily apply the term genocide to Leopold's regime seem to do so purely on the basis of its obvious horror and the massive numbers of people who may have perished."
 Robert Weisbord argued that there does not have to be intent to exterminate all members of a population in a genocide.
 He posited that "an endeavor to eliminate a portion of a people would qualify as genocide" according to the UN standards and asserted that the Free State did as much.
 Jeanne Haskin, Yaa-Lengi Meema Ngemi, and David Olusoga also referred to the atrocities as a genocide.

 In an unpublished manuscript from the 1950s, Lemkin, who had first coined the term "genocide" in 1944, asserted the occurrence of "an unambiguous genocide" in the Free State, though he blamed the violence on what he saw as "the savagery of African colonial troops".
-Lemkin emphasized that the atrocities were usually committed by Africans themselves who were in the pay of the Belgians.
+Lemkin emphasised that the atrocities were usually committed by Africans themselves who were in the pay of the Belgians.
 These "native militia" were described by Lemkin as "an unorganized and disorderly rabble of savages whose only recompense was what they obtained from looting, and when they were cannibals, as was usually the case, in eating the foes against whom they were sent".
 Genocide scholar Adam Jones claimed that the underrepresentation of males in Congolese population figures after Leopold's rule is evidence that "outright genocide" was the cause of a large portion of deaths in the Free State.